|

 Tuskegee Syphilis Study begins

-November 8th,
+November 8th, Franklin D.

 Roosevelt defeats Herbert Hoover to become the 32nd